wikitree-website/wikitree.website/README.md

 ## Serving

-This version of Wikitree runs on GitHub pages out of the `docs/` directory.
+This version of Wikitree is served by GitHub Pages out of the `docs/` directory.

-To run the site locally:
+To serve the site locally, run:
 ```
 $ cd docs/
 $ http-server